1960 Atlantic hurricane season: Systems

-Tropical Storm One
+June tropical storm

 Observations from a reconnaissance flight on June 22 indicated that a large area of showers and thunderstorms in the Gulf of Mexico was producing winds up to 40 mph.
 Because no circulation was reported, it was operationally classified as a tropical low, though radar stations along the Gulf Coast of Mexico indicated a circulation.
 Thus, the system became a tropical depression at 0600 UTC on June 22, while located in the Bay of Campeche.
 The depression strengthened and was estimated to have become a tropical storm on June 23.
 By early on the following day, the storm peaked with winds of 45 mph.
 Later that day, it made landfall near Corpus Christi, Texas at the same intensity.
 The storm weakened slowly and moved across the Central United States, before dissipating over Illinois on June 28.

 In Texas, the storm dropped up to 29.76 in of precipitation in Port Lavaca.
 Thus considerable flooding occurred in some areas of south and eastern Texas.
 Throughout the state, more than 150 houses sustained flood damage in several counties.
 In addition, numerous major highways were closed, including portions of U.S. Routes 59, 87, 90, and 185, and Texas State Highways 35 and 71.
 In Arkansas, a few buildings in Hot Springs were damaged from high winds.
 Elsewhere, light to moderate rainfall was recorded in at least 11 other states, though damage was minimal.
-The storm was the rainiest tropical cyclone on record in the state of Kentucky, dropping 11.25 in in Dunmor.
+The storm was the wettest tropical cyclone on record in the state of Kentucky, dropping 11.25 in in Dunmor.
 Overall, the storm was attributed to 15 fatalities and $3.6 million in damage.